 Think of change management as a Jenga tower.
 The more pieces you take out, the more stability it loses.
 In terms of human perception, it can feel like stumbling along the road, so it naturally causes stress and anxiety.

-When implementing change, it is essential to have a well-structured plan that addresses both the practical and emotional aspects of the transition, so the resistance to change in the workplace is diminished and feels less threatening.
+When implementing stress reduction programs in the workplace, it is essential to have a well-structured plan that addresses both the practical and emotional aspects of the transition, so the resistance to change in the workplace is diminished and feels less threatening.

 Some benefits of managing change in the workplace effectively are: